tsalik/kostas-tsalikis.com/content/posts/staticman-migration.md

 Some drawbacks of using Disqus is that it is not open source, it lacks support of Markdown and also uses cookies.
 One big advantage of using it is that just by creating a Disqus short name and declaring it in the config.toml of my Hugo site, I instantly have a way to add comments to my blog.
 That was great for quickly starting this blog, but its drawbacks are too great for me to continue supporting it.

-So off to the internets, I went to search for some alternatives that should be open source and support Markdown, ideally with as much less configuration as needed.
+So off to the internet, I went to search for some alternatives that should be open source and support Markdown, ideally with as much less configuration as needed.
 Upon stumbling at [this](https://notes.peter-baumgartner.net/2017/09/14/alternatives-for-disqus/) post, I decided to give Staticman a try.

 # Choosing Staticman